Aug. 10, 2021

 FOR IMMEDIATE RELEASE

 WHARTON, TEXAS – Wharton County Junior College is making registering for classes convenient by offering a “Let’s Get Registered” in-person registration event.
-Evening events are planned at all four of WCJC’s campuses to assist students who may be unable to speak with a college advisor during regular business hours.
-Staff from WCJC’s Academic, Career and Transfer Center, the Admissions Office and Financial Aid Office will be on hand to answer questions and help navigate through the registration process.
+Evening events have been held at all four of WCJC’s campuses to assist students who may be unable to speak with a college advisor during regular business hours.
+Staff from WCJC’s Academic, Career and Transfer Center, the Admissions Office and Financial Aid Office answered questions and helped navigate through the registration process.
 There is no pre-registration required, but students must have completed their Admission Status checklist prior to the event.

 “We’ll be there to make sure you receive the help you need to start off on the right foot,” said Director of Academic and Career Advising Dr. Mike Adkins.
 “We’d love to see a lot of students attend.”